toni-21/Flutter-Chat/README.md

-# flutterChat
+# FlutterChat

 A new Flutter project.
+A light chatroom-based chat app built using flutter and javascript for the server.
+Socketio technologies were employed.

 ## Getting Started